any-docs/css/content/guides/grid_layout/auto-placement/index.md

 ## Default rules for auto-placement

 As you can see with the above example, if you create a grid without placing any items, the child items will lay themselves out, with one grid item in each grid cell in source-code order.
 The default flow is to arrange items by row.
 Grid will lay an item out into each cell of the first row.
-If you have created additional rows using the {{cssxref("grid-template-rows")}} property, then grid will continue placing items in these rows.
+If you have created additional rows using the `grid-template-rows` property, then grid will continue placing items in these rows.
 If the grid does not have enough rows in the [explicit grid](/guides/Grid_layout/Basic_concepts#implicit_and_explicit_grids) to place all of the items new _implicit_ rows will be created.

 ### Sizing rows in the implicit grid

 The default for automatically created rows in the implicit grid is for them to be _auto-sized_.
 This means that they will size themselves to contain the content added to them without causing an overflow.

-The size of these rows can be controlled using the property {{cssxref("grid-auto-rows")}} property.
+The size of these rows can be controlled using the property `grid-auto-rows` property.
 For example, to make all rows 100px tall, you can use `grid-auto-rows: 100px;`:

 ```css hidden
 body {